isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Preparatory Programme (CSPP).md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Applicants are required to submit all application documents (Table 1)
-in softcopy to the CSPP Secretariat at NHG Group Research &amp; Innovation <u>through their Institution’s Clinical Research Unit (CRU) / Clinical Research and Innovation Office (CRIO)</u>.</p>
+in softcopy to the CSPP Secretariat at NHG Group Research and Innovation <u>through their Institution’s Clinical Research Unit (CRU) / Clinical Research and Innovation Office (CRIO)</u>.</p>
 <p>The Institution’s CRU / CRIO will set respective internal deadlines for
 the above submissions.
 Please check with your institutions for these deadlines.
 The Institution’s CRU/ CRIO will ensure that the respective documents reach